kasper/phoenix/API.md

 - `mouseDidMove` triggered when the mouse has moved
 - `mouseDidLeftClick` triggered when the mouse did left click
 - `mouseDidRightClick` triggered when the mouse did right click
+- `mouseDidLeftDrag` triggered when the mouse did left drag
+- `mouseDidRightDrag` triggered when the mouse did right drag

 ### App